cfjedimaster/raymondcamden2023/src/posts/2023/10/05/2023-10-05-automating-mastodon-postings-with-coldfusion.md

 ## Pretty Toots

 A toot can have media attached to it, more than one actually, but I think *typically* most folks will want to have an image attached to a toot.
-In order to do this, you first upload the media.
+To do this, you first upload the media.
 When you do, you're given a result object that includes an ID value.
 Then when you toot, you can add the ID to the data.
 Here's an example of that:

 ```javascript
 toot = 'Hello World from CFML, #now()#';